 Organisations who employ people with disability will also be upholding the United Nation’s Convention on the Rights of Persons with Disabilities (CRPD).

-For students and jobseekers with disability, participating in some of Australian Network on Disability’s programs like the Stepping Into program has provided this experience.
+For students and jobseekers with disability, participating in some of Australian Disability Network’s programs like the Stepping Into program has provided this experience.

 “[Participating into Stepping Into] was really transformational for me.
 I don’t think I’d be where I am now without it.
 It just gave me the opportunity to see my disability as something that added value to my life rather than took value away.